df15h-moddable/df15h-unreal/docs/ce/terms.md

 # Terms

+My notes re: Funcom legal such as they are relvant to my material in this repository.

 ## Funcom Legal

 Q: What is Funcom’s policy on using material from Funcom games on fan productions such as websites?